Peter (chimpanzee): Research

 Shepherd found similar abilities but expressed some scepticism given many "horses, dogs, and even pigs may be trained to do many feats".
 Further, "though the keeper assured me that the ape had had no training m that act, we might doubt the statement.
 He concluded about the origin of his abilities: the superior motor-equipment of the animal [was] one of the principal factors.
 Peter's comparatively perfect hands enabled him to use the knife and fork in eating and to handle a cup in drinking.
 His man-like lower limbs, his hands and his upright figure enabled him to ride the bicycle, to pick up a bottle and drink while riding, etc. His superior motor-equipment was also, as it seems to the writer, a principal factor in such feats as driving a nail, tying a handkerchief in a knot and untying it, etc., Dogs and other animals, if they had the intelligence, lack the requisite motor-apparatus to do such acts.

 Shepherd noted that compared to another chimpanzee called Consul, he had studied and which had shown a "certain roughness of manner and by not obeying his keeper very readily".
+Shepherd recorded that Consul, too, could thread a needle, cut paper with scissors, and work a padlock with a key.
 Peter showed evidences of affection for his keeper by such acts as putting his arm around the latter in a very human-like manner and kissing him.
 When I questioned Peter's keeper as to sympathy, etc., in apes, to let me see for myself, the keeper, in the ape's sight, pretended to have hurt his hand, whereupon Peter went to him, put his arm around McArdle, and by his acts gave very evident signs of ape sympathy.
 Peter acted in a similar manner when I also pretended to have hurt my hand.